-- Impose costly procedures on our activities and those of our collaborators and licensees; - Diminish any competitive advantages that we or our products attain; or - Negatively affect our results of operations and cash flows.
+- Impose costly procedures on our activities and those of our collaborators and licensees; - Diminish any competitive advantages that we or our products attain; or - · Negatively affect our results of operations and cash flows.

-We have no experience in filing a Biologics License Application, or BLA, with the FDA.
-Because a BLA must be filed with and approved by the FDA before a biologic product may be commercialized, our lack of experience may impede our ability to obtain FDA approval in a timely manner, if at all, for our products, which in turn would delay or prevent us from commercializing those products.
+We have no experience in filing a Biologics License Application, or BLA, or NDA, with the FDA.
+Because a BLA or NDA must be submitted to and approved by the FDA before any of our product candidates may be commercialized, our lack of experience may impede our ability to obtain FDA approval in a timely manner, if at all, which in turn would delay or prevent us from commercializing those products.
 Similarly, our lack of experience with respect to obtaining regulatory approvals in countries other than the United States may impede our ability to commercialize our products in those countries.

 We believe that the FDA and comparable foreign regulatory bodies will regulate separately each product containing a particular gene depending on its intended use.
-Presently, to commercialize any product we and our collaborators and licensees must sponsor and file a regulatory application for each proposed use.
-We and our collaborators and licensees must conduct clinical studies to demonstrate the safety and efficacy of the product necessary to obtain FDA approval.
-The results obtained so far in our clinical trials and those of our collaborators and licensees may not be replicated in ongoing or future trials.
-This may prevent any of our potential products from receiving FDA approval.
+Presently, to commercialize any product we and our collaborators and licensees must file a regulatory application for each proposed use.
+We and our collaborators and licensees must conduct clinical studies to demonstrate the safety and efficacy of the product necessary to obtain FDA or foreign regulatory authority approval.
+The results obtained so far in our clinical trials and those of our collaborators and licensees may not be replicated in ongoing or future trials, or the results may be subject to varying interpretation on whether they are sufficient to support approval for commercialization.
+This may prevent any of our product candidates from receiving approval for commercial sale.